Queen For A Day

 offers insight into the culture of systemic racial discrimination of women towards women who look different from themselves.
 Glitter and glamour, betrayal and struggle are revealed in a deeply personal memoir that explores disempowering stereotypes and behaviors of women and reveals the qualities of characteristics of empowered woman.

-With that conclusion, Virginia Senior America, headed by a director who identified as a Daughter of the Confederacy, who had hand picked candidates for queenship, refused to support the newly crowned queen.
-Within 24 hours, she began a relentless campaign of slander, harassment, disability discrimination and obstructionism to discredit and unseat the reigning queen.
+Virginia Senior America's newly appointed director, who identified as a Daughter of the Confederacy, had hand picked her candidates for queenship and refused to support the newly crowned queen.
+Within 24 hour a relentless campaign of slander, harassment, disability discrimination and obstructionism reared its ugly head in an effort to unseat the reigning queen.
+With the focus and inner strength drawn from her training as an operatic soprano and decades as an equestrianne,

-Facing these incredible obstacles, Alicia finds inner strength and determination to prevail.
-With supportive women friends she summons the grace, humor, power, integrity, curiosity, artistry and courage to retains her title and succeed at the 2018 Senior America National Pageant.
+Faced with incredible obstacles and insidious attempts at defamation, Alicia summons the determination, humor, power, integrity, curiosity, artistry and courage within herself to fight for her title and proves her talent, and grace at the 2018 Senior America National Pageant.

 Coming Soon!